 A guide for anyone wearing compression garments or hosiery.
-Chat with your clinician if you have concerns or need further help.
+Chat with your healthcare professional if you have concerns or need further help or to make sure you’re wearing the correct type of compression garment or at the correct dosage.

 What can you do to keep your legs and feet cool in the summer months if you wear compression garments?